buzzqw/TUS/OBSS/OBSSv2-eng.md

 ### Gaya

-> {Splendor of the concluded day, which lifts me and fills me,
+> Splendor of the concluded day, which lifts me and fills me,

 prophetic hour, hour that brings back the past!

 And swells my throat, you, divine most equalizing,

 you, earth and life until the last ray shines, I sing.
-(Song at Sunset, Walt Whitman)}
+(Song at Sunset, Walt Whitman)

 Patron of Water and Fire, in the depths of the earth, where water and lava meet, Gaya enjoys painting.
 She loves to surround herself with flows of fire and water almost creating a dance among them.
 She adores the sounds of nature, the crashing of waves on rocks, the falling of raindrops on cobbQuicknes, the babbling of a crackling fire.